mhorpheus/test/DFIR-Threat-Intel.md

 6. Enter a brief but detailed description in the `Description` field.
 This field is not synced to Jira, thus not visible to the TI team.
 7. In the `(Intel) Type of Engagement` field select `IR - Incident Response`.
 8. Populate `Client` field with correct value.
-9. In the `Work ID` field input the ILC bill code for your project.
+9. In the `Work ID` field input the claiming code for your project.
 10. Make sure you populate `(Intel) Description` - this is the only description field synced to Intel Jira.
 Make sure to add any additional context of the sample, specific requirements, eg. reporting, update timeframe, etc.
 11. Enter random text into `Name` field, it is required however, will be discarded and automatically populated by Resilient.
 12. Click `Next` and your Intel Engagement ticket will be created.